 Con Dao island is famous for its prison which goes with a very long and dramatic history.
 The island used to be known as “Hell” to a lot of people during the Vietnam War.
 It now becomes home to twenty thousand soldiers who have passed away on the land during the war.

 Now, Con Dao island seems to be extremely peaceful to me.
-I can still remember the first moment when I initially put my feet in the land.
+I can still remember the first moment when I initially put my feet on the land.
 The first word that comes to my mind when I get to Con Dao island is ‘quiet’.
 This particular airport is very different from the ones I went to.
-Con Dao Airport, or Co Ong Airport in another name, has very few people and is surrounded by mountains and meadow.
+Con Dao Airport, or Co Ong Airport by another name, has very few people and is surrounded by mountains and meadows.